cindynavrro/cindynavrro.github.io/README.md

 May 5: I have become a one women team.
 Progress is now quanitifiably minimal.
 There is not much too it yet, keyword - yet
+May7: Turns out you cannot be meticulous in creative design and complete a front-end in effecient speed at a time crunch.
+Go figure.